spatialresearch/spatialresearch/log/2022/2201170855 daily sentences.md

 2201170855 daily sentences

-* foucault, alexander, and castells
+* making a drawing of foucault, alexander, and castells
 * Today was more drawing than actually writing.
 If not well accounted for daily sentences does take time.
 I find myself repeating that so very many times.